 Yes.
 Applications in progress may be saved on our application portal.

-The REF Board of Directors holds two special “Grant Night” meetings annually – the 2nd Monday in November and February.
-The entire Board will read, research, consider and score each grant application, in addition to meeting with the RSD Administrative Cabinet prior to the meeting.
+The REF Board of Directors will review grant applications on a monthly basis.
+The entire board will read, research, consider and score each grant application, in addition to meeting with the RSD Administrative Cabinet prior to the meeting.
 Regardless of score, each grant is given a period for discussion, following discussion, a vote is taken on whether (or not) to fund the grant.

-No. Grant Night meetings are executive sessions and are closed to the public.
+REF Board meetings are open to the public, however, grant discussions are executive sessions and are closed to the public.

 Yes.
 The Grant Administrator is available by email if you require additional information not included in your grant response letter.
 You can contact the grants administrator at grants@refweb.org.